 Donnellon is a seasoned SaaS and technology expert.
 Dan worked as a VP of marketing at Blackbaud before joining CallRail, leading the transition to SaaS.
 She has a passion for assisting non-profit organizations and startups leverage tech solutions in developing and being successful and feels fortunate to have done this throughout her career.
 She earned her Bachelor of Arts degree from The Ohio State University.

-She is the Chief Customer Officer at Guru, a knowledge management solution that promises to deliver clients all necessary information to speed up research time and improve skills-based efficiency.
+She is the Chief Customer Officer at Guru, a knowledge management solution that promises to deliver clients all the necessary information to speed up research time and improve skills-based efficiency.
 Anne has overseen major advancements in blockchain and AI, machine learning, and data science — areas where she is responsible.

 Guru is now known as a world-class AI knowledge management solution.
 Raimondi is a prominent technologist, investor, entrepreneur, and educator known for his 20 years of experience successfully leading growth for B2B and B2C businesses, from startups to nationally renowned brands.